7 Fastest Ways To Start Your Healthcare Career Now

 Healthcare is a field that's continually growing and always expanding.
 The U.S. Bureau of Labor Statistics is estimating a 14% growth rate in healthcare occupations by 2028.
 This means another 1.9 million jobs.
 So, it's no surprise that a lot of people are looking to get into the healthcare field.

-There are a lot of ways to get into healthcare, but some paths will let you get started faster than others.
+There are a lot of ways to get into a healthcare career, but some paths will let you get started faster than others.
 We’ll cover the seven quickest ways to get started working in the world of healthcare.

 1. Medical Assistant